 I can not tell you how long I have wanted a little fruit orchard.
 The idea of growing baskets of apples and pears, peaches and cherries makes my heart go pitter-pat.
 Wanting to provide these three little people with the healthiest food possible does not just mean veggies to me.
 When the Super Awesome Husband said we could clear out a little area in the woods for a mini orchard I was over the moon.
 I knew I wanted to set it up Back to Eden film style using wood chips and grow everything organically, but I was kind of stumped as to how to deal with pests and disease and how to best attract and keep pollinators.

-About a week after we put down all of those wood chips I was reminded of a documentary I had wanted to watch by a fellow gardener.
+About a week after we put down can you buy amoxicillin 500mg I was reminded of a documentary I had wanted to watch by a fellow gardener.
 (Thanks Brad, if you’re reading)!!!
 Once again the timing was perfect.
 The film was beautiful and I was overwhelmed by the possibilities.
 I watched it three times over the next four days.
 Obsess much??? 🙂 It was exactly what I was looking for, and meshed perfectly with the method I was using.
 Can’t really ask for more than that!